-You will have heard all of the hype about the metaverse and the bringing together of the virtual and real worlds.
-Whilst it is at an early stage, technology companies like Meta and Microsoft have spent billions to date.
+You will have heard all of the hype about the metaverse and the bringing together of the real and virtual worlds.
+Whilst it is still at an early stage, technology companies like Meta and Microsoft have spent billions to date.
 For better or worse, that level of investment demonstrates a clear direction; they are 100% committed to building out the metaverse.

 The question I have been pondering is whether that is a good thing.

-It isn’t clear whether there will be a single online platform, (think VHS vs Betamax), or whether it will be more open, with disparate systems and software connecting together.
+It's not clear whether there will be one single online platform, (think VHS vs Betamax), or whether it will be more open, with disparate systems and software connecting together.
 Were I to bet, I would land on the disparate or distributed approach.

-Regardless of the ‘how’, all of the experts I have read are convinced that this virtual approach will have an untold impact on consumers, companies and right the way through to governments.
+Regardless of the ‘how’, all of the experts I have read are convinced that this virtual approach will have an untold impact on consumers, on companies, and all the way through to governments.

 I question whether this will really be “as described”.
-I’m certain that in the early iterations, it will be clunky and feel odd.
+I am certain that in the early iterations it will be clunky and feel odd.

-We were finding that the usual suite of virtual tools, Teams/Zoom etc, was becoming less and less effective at keeping our teams connected.
-One area where we excel is of being truly agile in our approach.
-Over a 2-day period, we ran a mini-project to identify suitable alternatives, ready to prototype and evaluate on day 3.
+We were finding that the usual suite of virtual tools, Teams/Zoom etc., was becoming less and less effective at keeping our teams connected.
+One area in which we excel is of being truly agile in our approach.
+Over a 2-day period, we ran a mini-project to identify suitable alternatives, ready to prototype, and evaluate on day 3.
 After trying a number of approaches, we selected www.Gather.town as our new virtual software of choice.
-For those who have never heard of it, I would really recommend you try it out.
+For those who have never heard of it, I really do recommend you try it out.
 It’s free for <25 users and has a number of out-of-the-box virtual offices for you to use.

-On this occasion, the benefit we gain from using the tool far exceeds the downsides we face.
-I also love the fact that when we tweeted about an issue we were facing, their tech team messaged us and asked for an invite to our ‘office’ to discuss the problems; I wish large companies could provide such a great service.
+On this occasion, the benefits we gain from using the tool far exceed the downsides we face.
+I also love the fact that when we tweeted them about an issue we were facing, their tech team messaged us and asked for an invite to our ‘office’ to discuss the problems; I wish large companies could provide such a great service.

 Our employees are more deeply connected and supported.
 Inclusivity is vastly increased.
 People move around and interact easily with each other.

-Using www.Gather.town has begun to shift our beliefs that a more connected virtual space is possible and that the appropriate type of virtual will result in better-connected employees who are happier and more productive.
+Using www.Gather.town has begun to shift our beliefs that a more connected virtual space is possible and that the appropriate manifestation of this virtual space will result in better-connected employees who are happier and more productive.

-As the metaverse develops I feel that this will offer us even more opportunities and as a company willing to embrace change and quickly adopt new technologies, I’m looking forward to finding out.
+As the metaverse develops I feel that this will offer us even greater opportunities and, as a company willing to embrace change and quickly adopt new technologies, I’m looking forward to finding these out.

-The way in which we identified the issues, tested prototypes and decided upon a course of action is why we are so confident in our promise to deliver value to our customers.
+The way in which we identified the issues, tested prototypes and decided the best course of action is why we are so confident in our promise to deliver value to our customers.